mehulagg/gitlab/doc/user/application_security/policies/index.md

 Note the following:

-- You must create the [site profile](../dast/index.md#site-profile) and [scanner profile](../dast/index.md#scanner-profile) with selected names for the project that is assigned to the selected Security Policy Project.
+- You must create the [site profile](../dast/index.md#site-profile) and [scanner profile](../dast/index.md#scanner-profile) with selected names for each project that is assigned to the selected Security Policy Project.
   Otherwise, the policy is not applied and a job with an error message is created instead.
 - Once you associate the site profile and scanner profile by name in the policy, it is not possible to modify or delete them.
 If you want to modify them, you must first disable the policy by setting